rickithadi/jekyll-netlify-boilerplate/_posts/2022-08-03-deploy-your-notion-site-on-a-custom-domain.md

 layout: post
 title: Deploy your notion site on a custom domain 😎👌🔥🚀🔥👨‍🚀
 meta_description: " Deploy your notion site on a custom domain of your choice and   set up analytics!
-Use techonologies like cloudflare,cloudflare workers and notion.
+Use technologies like cloudflare,cloudflare workers and notion.
 Have a look at Surfskate.io for a live example"
 author: hadi_rickit
 date: 2022-08-03 08:50:25